a-synchronous/rubico/README.md

 When you use this library, you obtain the freedom that comes only from having those three points fulfilled.
 The result is something you may enjoy.

 # Introduction
-rubico is a robust, highly optimized, dependency free JavaScript library that defines a syntax for painless [a]synchronous functional programming. rubico abstracts away the complex fluff of Promise management behind an expressive functional API, allowing you to do more while worrying less.
-The syntax is derived from idiomatic JavaScript, which means no special types, no gotchas, and no confusion.
-Programs written with rubico behave reliably and predictably; did I mention the nice stack traces?
+rubico is a robust, highly optimized, and dependency free syntax for async agnostic functional programming in JavaScript.
+The style and naming of the interface is idiomatic across languages and other libraries; using this library should feel second nature.
+Just like regular vanilla JavaScript syntax and operators, rubico's syntax operates predictably on vanilla JavaScript types.
+When you use this library, you can stop worrying about the complex fluff of Promise management.
+When something goes wrong, rubico throws meaningful and ergonomic errors.
 You should use this library if you want to become a better programmer, write cleaner and more concise code, or harness the expressive power of functional programming in production.

 Here are my recommendations for getting started.
  1. [take the tour](https://tour.rubico.land)